 Covariates

 We controlled for respondent’s personal income, gender (sons, daughters), education, age and age groups (21-30 years old, 50-70 at time of recruitment), and race (White, Black, Asian) ethnicity (Hispanic) and whether the father was lived within one hour from the ego.
-We also controlled for certain life events that could affect the size of personal networks (Gerstel and Sarkisian, 2006; Kalmijn & Graaf, 2012; Guiaux, et al., 2007), notably whether one had married within the past year, had a new baby, getting widowed or divorced, or getting a new job (Wruz, et al, 2013).
+We also controlled for certain life events that could affect the size of personal networks (Gerstel & Sarkisian, 2006; Kalmijn & Graaf, 2012; Guiaux, et al., 2007), notably whether one had married within the past year, had a new baby, getting widowed or divorced, or getting a new job (Wrzus, et al, 2013).
 Finally we controlled for mode of interview (web versus face-to-face) and whether recruited by Facebook.

 Methods